williamcioffi/egsocial/docs/readme.md

 dat[, 'ageclass'] <- ageclass_tmp
 ```

-Now we have lactating and ageclass assigned and integrated into the `dat` table.
+Now we have lactating and age-sex class categories assigned and integrated into the `dat` table.
 Next we can paste together the sex from `dat` with `ageclass` to create an agesex class.
 "AF" is changed to "NF" to indicate non-lactating.
 We paste ID number and agesex class together and add this as a field to the `dat` table.

 ```r